MambaTS: Improved Selective State Space Models for Long-term Time Series Forecasting: Methodology

-\paragraph{Instance Normalization} To mitigate distribution shift between training and test data, following RevIN~\cite{kim2021reversible}, we standardize each input channel to zero mean and unit standard deviation, and keep track of these statistics for de-normalization of the model prediction.
+\paragraph{Instance Normalization} To mitigate distribution shift between training and test data, following RevIN~\cite{kim2021reversible}, we standardize each input channel to zero mean and unit standard deviation, and retain these statistics for the de-normalization of model predictions.

-\paragraph{Loss Function} We choose mean squared error (MSE) loss as the primary loss function, given by:
+\paragraph{Loss Function} We adopt mean squared error (MSE) loss as the primary loss function, given by: